International Applicants: How to Apply

 - Completed 3 years full-time school in a U.S. institution.

-- U.S. Institution Transcripts: Submit one transcript from ALL U.S. higher education institutions attended (even if you did not get your degree) to the Graduate Admissions and Program Evaluations Office by mail or in person.
+- U.S. Institution Transcripts: Please include your assigned nine-digit SJSU ID# on the requested transcripts.
+Submit one transcript from ALL U.S. higher education institutions attended (even if you did not get your degree) to the Graduate Admissions and Program Evaluations Office by mail or in person.
 All transcripts must be sealed and unopened in order to be accepted as official documents.
 COPIES OF TRANSCRIPTS OR OPENED TRANSCRIPTS WILL NOT BE ACCEPTED.
 Documents submitted become the property of the University and will not be released to the applicant/student.
 Documents will be kept on file for one year and then destroyed if the student does not enroll at SJSU.
 Individuals currently enrolled in courses at the time of their application for admission are required to submit the most current "Work In Progress" transcript from the institution.
 Students will still need to turn in a final transcript once they graduate from the previous institution.
 Submission of San Jose State University transcripts is not required.

 - California Residency: International applicants do not qualify for resident tuition and will be subject to non-resident tuition.